|

 The Chora Church, also known as the Kariye Museum, is a hidden gem, renowned for its exquisite Byzantine mosaics and frescoes.

-Originally built as a church in the 4th century, it was later converted into a mosque and then a museum and has recently been turned back into a mosque.
+Originally built as a church in the 4th century, it was later converted into a mosque and then a museum.
+Currently there is a section that is used as an active mosque and another section that is a museum.

 The interior of the Chora Church is adorned with stunning artwork depicting scenes from the life of Christ and the Virgin Mary, showcasing the height of Byzantine artistry.